stumpner/wallride-docs/docs/guide.md

 6.2 Customize
 ---------
-Thanks to [Spring Boot starters](http://projects.spring.io/spring-boot/) which WallRide uses and customizes, it is very easy to customize it.
+Thanks to [Spring Boot starters](http://projects.spring.io/spring-boot/) which WallRide uses and customizes, it is very easy to customize it with 3 steps.

 1. Write pom.xml